MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 In the Word layout, you now just use the the column as-is.

-#### How to hide a part of the document

-If you want to hide a part of the document (such as a table or a list) based on a condition,
+**How to hide a part of the document based on a condition**

-then create a dummy dataitem (with an Integer datasource) with a column set to empty or to a value based on the condition.
+If you want to hide a part of the document (such as a table or a list) based on a condition, then create a dummy dataitem (with an Integer datasource) with a column set to empty or to a value based on the condition.
 The place the dummy dataitem on top of the dataitem that your table/list repeats over.

 In the Word layout, you now use nested repeaters, where the outer repeater is on the dummy dataitem.